Ranjana Desai: Career

-Legal Practice

 Desai enrolled as an advocate on 30 July 1973, and began practicing law, working in the chambers of S.C.
 Pratap before he was appointed as judge in the Bombay High Court, as well as with her father, S.G.
 Samant, who practiced criminal law.
 In 1979, Desai began working as an Assistant Government Pleader in the Bombay High Court, appearing for the Government of Maharashtra, and in 1983, was appointed as an Assistant Government Pleader and Additional Public Prosecutor for the State of Maharashtra.
 In 1986, Desai was appointed as the State of Maharashtra's Special Public Prosecutor in cases concerning preventive detention.
 In 1995, she began appearing for the Government of Maharashtra as a government pleader in appeals at the Bombay High Court.